MacGuffin-Underscore/DelugeScreenPio/README.md

 ### A slightly cheaper alternative, with some extra features
 I made this to be a cheaper alternative to getting your deluge sent for a upgrade.
 Even if I already paid for it.
 It uses the USB port of a USBA host feather to handle midi with PIO, and takes power from the USB C to charge the deluge/onboard battery.

 This project is still a WIP being worked on in my free time between building synths and guitar pedals (and making music sometimes, maybe).
-Features such as MIDI CC encoders, more button functionality, static screens, 7segment support, etc will be added as I feel like it.
+Features such as MIDI CC encoders, more button functionality, etc will be added as I feel like it.
 Bugs are present, I am working on them as I can.

 Credit to @litui and @bfredl for the base code I built this off of